Samuelisusername/Proteomic-Deconvolution-Framework/README.md

 ## Contributing

 We welcome contributions to improve the framework!
-Please see [CONTRIBUTING.md] for guidelines on:
 - Adding new deconvolution methods
 - Implementing additional normalization strategies
 - Expanding evaluation metrics